 So, back in 2021 I wrote this bit on 9 speed drivetrains and ended it by saying that the Box Prime 9 would be my go to if the upkeep of the old school 9 was getting too much effort.
 Well, guess what…?
 Yes, you’ve read it here first – I’ve finally ditched the old school and gone new school that’s kinda old school but not.
 Yes, Box Prime 9 now adorns my bikes.

 I’d finally hit the point I want to be done with futsing with the bikes.
 I’ve never really been a tinkerer like many bike riding folk, rather I build, ride and do the services when needed.
 But going out and spend hours fettling?
 No, not me; especially these days.
-So it was a combination of this lack of desire, and increasing difficulty, to keep the old school 9x going, mixed with realising that even though I could, grinding up those steep singletrack climbs is not good for my knees or lower back these days; something a little gentler would be nice.
-When I saw a great sale on the Box 2 Prime 9 drivetrain, I said that’s it… and bought three sets hoping that it was just what I hoped it would be.
+So it was a combination of this lack of desire, the increasing difficulty to keep the old school 9x going, and realising that even though I could, grinding up those steep singletrack climbs is not good for my knees or lower back these days meaning something a little gentler would be nice, that when I saw a great sale on the Box 2 Prime 9 drivetrain, I said that’s it… and bought three sets hoping that it was just what I hoped it would be.